fwouts/react-screenshot-test/README.md

 You can override this behaviour by setting the `SCREENSHOT_MODE` environment variable to `local`, which will always use a local browser instead of Docker.

+_Note: On Linux, `react-screenshot-test` will run Docker using host network mode on port 3001_

 ## CSS support

 CSS-in-JS libraries such as Emotion and Styled Components are supported.